"Only bad witches are ugly." - Glenda

 |The wrong: A.J.
 Bowen (note anachronistic townie hat, beard, and clothing)|

-In the end, West may be too cool for his own good, and afraid of manly-voiced men; and Zombie is still a music video maker who hasn't yet figured out the rhythms of narrative, but hey, kudos to both for their subject matter and attention to detail.
-West's HOUSE wins handily as the post-modern devil pastiche of choice, though LORDS is solid and gorgeous to look at with more consistency in the cast.
+In the end, West may be too cool for his own good, and cowed by manly-voiced men; and Zombie is still a music video maker who hasn't yet figured out the rhythms of narrative, but hey!
+Kudos to both for their subject matter and attention to detail.
+West's HOUSE wins handily as the post-modern devil pastiche of choice, though LORDS is solid and gorgeous to look at, with more consistency in the cast.
 These old Brit ladies give it their all and make us gradually lose all interest in the by-then scabby and deranged Heidi as she moves forward into the Satanic mass as via airport moving walkway.
-Indeed I can see this film ruling like hell if 40 minutes were cut out, and the whole thing was timed to the complete Velvet Undergound and Nico like LUCIFER RISING is timed to Bobby Beausoleil's masterfully celebratory soundtrack.
-But otherwise, what are you left with, in either film, besides admiring Zombie for finding the true Satanic Mass sturm und drang of "All Tomorrow's Parties" and admiring West for his loving recreation of a time and genre and being able to plunge deep and impressively into tick-tock momentum despite a composer and two male stars with no idea what decade their supposed to be in?
+Indeed I can see this film ruling like hell if 40 minutes were cut out and Sherri was ten years younger, and the whole thing was timed to the complete Velvet Undergound and Nico like LUCIFER RISING is timed to Bobby Beausoleil's masterfully celebratory soundtrack.
+But otherwise, what are you left with, in either film, besides admiring Zombie for finding the true Satanic Mass sturm und drang of "All Tomorrow's Parties" and admiring West for his loving recreation of a time and willingness to plunge deep and impressively into tick-tock momentum despite a composer and two male stars with no idea what decade and state they're supposed to be from?

 So my advice: West, don't be afraid to put some real men in your films once in awhile, and Rob, that narrative momentum thing will come your way yet.
 You're already better than the late great Ken Russell.
 Almost.
 At any rate, you're already way better at mix-tape movies than Cameron Crowe (see my rant on mix tape movies, Aural Drag).
 And West, you're the only guy doing tick-tock momentum these days, period.
-Not even Carpenter still does it.
-Be proud!
-As the shrouding darkness crowds the burial mound and the score carpets the surrounding ground and the sisters wake and bake and bait, be proud.
-Peel the newts and stir that literal baby in its bubbling cauldron bathwater, and know that no witch or cultist ever ages, except between shoots (or after shots).
+Not even Carpenter still does it!

 |PS - The dog lives!
 Kinda!|

-1. A descendent of mine, a Boston seaman in the War of 1812, was also almost eaten 'first, due to his young tender flesh' when he and his crew were shipwrecked on a foodless island.
+1. A descendent of mine, a Boston seaman in the War of 1812, was also almost "eaten first, due to his young tender flesh" when he and his crew were shipwrecked.
 Apparently that's what one did back then, ala the Donners.
-Luckily they were rescued almost at the last minute before they killed him.
-I'm sure the rest of the trip was plenty awkward.
+Only one didn't make such a fuss about it.
+Luckily they were rescued almost at the last minute before they actually killed him.
+I'm sure that trip home was plenty awkward.
 Anyway, I can joke about it now.... because my family lived through it.
+So this sheet says.